 The Penns Grove Housing Authority realizes its role as a means of housing for the low income and elderly in the community has never been more important.
-The Authority has two projects of their own with over 153 units for low income and elderly tenants and around 35 Section 8 units.
+The Authority has two projects of their own with 153 units for low income families and elderly /disabled tenants and around 38 Section 8 units.
 The following pages report and analyze the financial position of Penns Grove Housing Authority.